UBC-MDS/exploratory-data-viz/chapters/en/slides/module6/module6_03.md

 lecture material we’re limited by the size of the slides and have to adjust our figure layouts to work well within this space.

-Note where the legends for these plots get placed when we do this; they are placed to the right of both plots.
+Note where the color legend for the plots get placed when we do this; it is placed to the right of both plots.

 ---